Kong/kong/CONTRIBUTING.md

 to be considered and will be reviewed by a maintainer.

 If you are asked to update your patch by a reviewer, please do so!
 Remember:
 **you are responsible for pushing your patch forward**.
-If you contributed it, you are probably the one in need of it.
+If you have contributed to it,you are probably the one in need of it.
 You must be prepared to apply changes to it if necessary.

 If your Pull Request was accepted and fixes a bug, adds functionality, or